sensu/sensu-docs/content/sensu-core/0.29/installation/installing-plugins.md

 Here we use the `sensu-install` utility located in `C:\opt\sensu\embedded\bin` to install the plugin.

 _NOTE: When installing plugins on Windows, double check that the executable you're using is compatible with Windows.
-You can always check by examining the executable in the respective Github repo in the `bin` directory._
+You can always check by examining the executable in the respective GitHub repo in the `bin` directory._

-## Removing Plugins
+### Removing Plugins

 If you find that you need to remove a plugin, you can use the embedded `gem` command to remove a plugin.
 See the example below:

 {{< highlight shell >}}
-c:\opt\sensu\embedded\bin\gem uninstall sensu-plugins-windows
+$ c:\opt\sensu\embedded\bin\gem uninstall sensu-plugins-windows
 Remove executables:
         check-windows-cpu-load.rb, check-windows-disk.rb, check-windows-process.rb, check-windows-processor-queue-length.rb, check-windows-ram.rb, check-windows-service.rb, metric-windows-cpu-load.rb, metric-windows-disk-usage.rb, metric-windows-network.rb, metric-windows-processor-queue-length.rb, metric-windows-ram-usage.rb, metric-windows-uptime.rb, powershell_helper.rb